pmxfiles/vrchat_useful_mod/README.md

 - Anti-portal (lobby wide)
 - Player pill ESP
 - Teleport to player in social or on selection
+- Enables jumping where jumping is disabled by the mapper

 Enjoy.
 (C# sucks major ****)